 - Prepare brine.
 Bring the water to a boil and then whisk in all of the seasonings and salt.
 Using hot water helps the salt dissolve and flavors to infuse the water.
 Allow to cool fully- putting the turkey in hot water will just cook it and we aren’t ready for that yet!

 - Refrigerate.
-When brine has reached room temperature carefully transfer the liquid and the turkey to wherever you plan to store it.
-Place in refrigerator for 24 hours. *
+When brine has reached room temperature carefully transfer the liquid and the turkey.

 The short answer is overnight up to 24 hours and this is dependant on how large your turkey is.
 A bigger bird needs more time to soak.

 It is relatively hard to hurt the turkey, but yes, you can brine for too long.
 The result will be a tougher and salty bird.
 I recommend only 24 hours for a large turkey.
 For a super large bird you can push it a little longer.
-Brining a turkey for too long will make it too salty and the texture tough and spongy.
 You have to find the sweet spot.

 You need about 1 gallon for every 10 pounds of turkey.
 This turkey brine is for a 12 pound bird, but then you also need to take into account the size of the vessel you’ll be using to let it sit- a large cooler needs a lot more space than a stock pot.
 Aim for the whole bird to be covered in the saltwater solution.
-Make sure you have enough brine, but if you have too much, just get rid of the rest of the water.
+Use enough brine to fully submerge the bird, discard the rest.

 - Use Large Grain Salt.
 Not all salt is created equal.
 Salts have different flavor profiles, chemical structures, shapes, ability to dissolve (although they all will eventually) and sizes, resulting in varying density.